 Backed a tourism industry effort that won approval of legislation in 2006 providing a significant boost to funding to market California as a travel destination (AB 2592), helping the fourth largest employers in the state compete with other states and nations in attracting travelers and the resulting revenues and jobs.

-California annually generates billions of dollars in direct travel spending into the economy.
-That spending directly supports hundreds of thousands of jobs in the state.
+California annually generates billions of dollars in direct travel spending into the economy and directly supports hundreds of thousands of jobs in the state.
 In support of the state and national economy, the California Chamber of Commerce promotes policies that increase and protect travel and tourism within and to the state to continue to stimulate the economy and provide jobs to Californians.

-• Supports policies that ensure the importance of the tourism industry to California’s economy is understood by legislators, board, members and general public.
+- Support policies to ensure that the importance of the tourism industry to California’s economy is

-• Advocates for legislation that supports the state’s position as a tourism leader and opposes legislation that harms the state’s ability to compete on a level playing field.
+- Advocate legislation that supports the state’s position as a tourism leader and oppose legislation that harms our ability to compete on a level playing field.

-• Supports continued funding for the California Tourism Marketing Act (Visit California) through voluntary self-assessment and continues to work with Visit California to ensure the enhanced promotion of California’s travel and tourism industry in order to remain competitive in the tourism market.
+- Support continued funding for the tourism marketing act (Visit California) through voluntary self-assessment and continue to work with Visit California to ensure the enhanced promotion of California’s travel and tourism industry in order to remain competitive in the tourism market.

-• Opposes new entertainment tax proposals and travel-related services taxes that threaten tourism in the state.
+- Oppose new entertainment tax proposals and travel-related services taxes that threaten tourism in our state.

-• Recognizes the importance of a balance between security and commerce, and is committed to ensuring that the need for homeland security does not have an adverse impact on international travel to California.
+- Recognize the importance of a balance between security and commerce, and remain committed to ensuring that the need for homeland security does not have an adverse impact on international travel to California.
 The CalChamber will advocate its position to the federal government as appropriate.

 - Domestic Travel Market Report: 2014 Edition, U.S. Travel Association, July 2015